Examples of Planning components include the following:

 Managing projects with Quick Planner

-Here is a demo video which shows how we use Quick Planner.
+Here is a demo video showing the features in Quick Planner.

 Scaled Agile Framework® (SAFe) supportRational Team Concert supports the Scaled Agile Framework® (SAFe) out-of-the box.